OneConvert.com

 Force is depicted as a vector, implying it possesses both magnitude and direction.
 The direction of a force indicates the orientation in which it acts, and its magnitude indicates the extent of the applied force.

-For example, to modify the motion of an object moving in a straight line, a force must be applied in the opposite direction of its motion.
+For example, to modify the motion of an object moving in a straight line, a force must be applied in the opposite direction.

 Force unit conversions are crucial in various aspects of physics and engineering.